-Cooking Waldviertel specialties
+Cooking Waldviertel Specialties

 Thomas Hüttl learned the trade from scratch in various apprenticeships, including those in which cooking stars such as Alfred Schubeck and Eckart Witzigmann came and went.
 Since 2003 he has been offering cooking courses of various lengths in his cooking studio at Schönbrunnerstraße 36/3 in Vienna.
 For some of his courses, only the main topic is fixed beforehand: fish, meat or pastries.
 "The dishes that we ultimately cook together are then determined by the market," laughs Hüttl.
-He likes to go to the Viennese Naschmarkt with his course participants, where they look for the fresh ingredients from which delicious things are conjured up together.
+He likes to go to the Viennese Naschmarkt with his participants, where they look for fresh ingredients from which delicious things are conjured up together.

 Book your excursions and activities in Vienna here:

-- Enjoy Vienna actively at Workshops, cooking courses and gourmet experiences*
+Enjoy Vienna actively at Workshops, cooking courses and gourmet experiences*

 At our cooking class in Hüttls Kochatelier, the ingredients are already available, and the Waldviertel specialties, which we cook together, are set.

-Waldviertel specialties That's how it works
+Waldviertel specialties: That's how it works

 I'm always wary of carp, but this Waldviertel carp with a smoked crust was probably the best I've eaten so far.
 The crust and bacon make this fish a real treat.
 There was nothing "fishy" about him at all.
 When preparing this Waldviertel specialty, I was surprised at how long it was roasted on the skin side, but that's exactly what makes the crust so tasty, as Thomas Hüttl explains to us.